exercism/ruby/exercises/concept/lasagna/.docs/introduction.md

 # Introduction

 This exercise will teach the fundamental building blocks of Ruby.
-It covers a lot of ground, but don't worry if it feels overwhelming, we'll go into everything in much more depth as we continue through the track.
+It covers a lot of ground, but do not worry if it feels overwhelming, we will go into everything in much more depth as we continue through the track.

 One of the key things to understand about Ruby is that it is an [object-oriented language][object-oriented-programming], and that **everything in Ruby is an [object][object]**.
-Numbers, strings, methods - they're all objects.
+Numbers, strings, arrays - they're all objects.

 ## Variables and Constants